 Rebekah Bergman is a fiction writer living in Brooklyn.
-She was a 2018 Tennessee Williams Scholar at the Sewanee Writers’ Conference and a winner of The Masters Review 2018 Anthology Prize, judged by Rebecca Makkai.
-Rebekah earned a BA in literature from Brown University and an MFA in fiction from The New School.
+Rebekah was a 2018 Tennessee Williams Scholar at the Sewanee Writers’ Conference and a winner of The Masters Review 2018 Anthology Prize, judged by Rebecca Makkai.
+She earned a BA in literary arts from Brown University and an MFA in fiction from The New School.

+Rebekah is at work on a novel.
 Find her @RebekahBergman on Twitter and Rebekah.Bergman@gmail.com.